 - (1) Reconciliation Act.
 The legislation will proceed as a "reconciliation act."
 Once each fiscal year, Congress may adopt a reconciliation act that requires only majority vote approval in the Senate (rather than the traditional 60-vote requirement).
 Republicans have a majority of both the House and Senate in 2025; if they come to agreement, the House and Senate could pass a reconciliation act without bipartisan involvement. - (2) "Byrd Rule."
 The "Byrd rule" applies in the Senate for reconciliation acts.
-Any Senator can call point of order as to (among other things) (1) any item that does not have fiscal impact, (2) any item affecting Social Security, or (3) if the act would increase deficits outside the "budget"

-window" (typically ten years).
+Any Senator can call point of order as to (among other things) (1) any item that does not have fiscal impact, (2) any item affecting Social Security, or (3) if the act would increase deficits outside the "budget window" (typically ten years).
 (That third item is the reason most reconciliation acts "sunset" and revert to the prior law at or before the end of the budget window.)
 The Senate Parliamentarian decides whether Senate rules have been broken, but the Senate could override the Parliamentarian's decision (with a 60-vote majority) or the Senate Majority Leader could remove and replace the Parliamentarian (but either could have crucial precedential effects).

 (3) Costs; Dynamic Revenue Effect.
-The Joint Committee on Taxation's estimate of the revenue effects of the tax provisions of the House bill concludes that the tax provisions will have a conventional cost (not including interest on additional debt) of \$3.8 trillion for the 2025-2034 budget window (there is relatively small impact for the 2025 fiscal year).
+The bill being considered by the House and Senate is titled the "The One Big Beautiful Bill Act" (OBBBA).
+The Joint Committee on Taxation's estimate of the revenue effects of the tax provisions of the House bill concluded that the tax provisions would have a conventional cost (not including interest on additional debt) of \$3.8 trillion for the 2025-2034 budget window (there is relatively small impact for the 2025 fiscal year).
 Changes made in the amendment by the House Rules Committee added about \$120 billion; increasing the cap on the deduction for state and local taxes to \$40,000 cost an additional \$129 billion, but additional measures including restrictions on clean energy credits provided some offsets.
 Joint Committee on Taxation, Estimated Revenue Effects of Tax Provisions to Provide for Reconciliation of the Fiscal Year Budget as Passed by the House of Representatives on May 22, 2025 (JCX-26-25) (June 2, 2025).

-The Congressional Budget Office estimates that the bill as passed by the House "would increase deficits over the 2025-2034 period by \$2.4 trillion, excluding any macroeconomic or debt-service effects" It estimates that "the additional debt-service costs under the bill would total \$551 billion over the 10-year period.
+The Congressional Budget Office on June 5, 2025, estimated that the bill as passed by the House "would increase deficits over the 2025-2034 period by \$2.4 trillion, excluding any macroeconomic or debt-service effects" It estimates that "the additional debt-service costs under the bill would total \$551 billion over the 10-year period.
 That change would increase the cumulative effect on the deficit to \$3.0 trillion."
 Letter from Phillip L. Swagel (Director of the CBO) to Sen. Jeff Merkley (D-OR) (June 5, 2025).
-The Committee for a Responsible Federal Budget estimates that if the various provisions in the bill were made permanent, \$5 trillion would be added to the national debt after 10 years (including added interest).
-See CBO Estimates \$3 Trillion of Debt from House-Passed OBBBA, COMMITTEE FOR A RESPONSIBLE FEDERAL BUDGET (June 4, 2025)